Skip to main content

 Arrangement

-The Burton and Helaine Fendelman Papers are arranged in a loosely chronological order and additionally grouped by subject.
+The Burton and Helaine Fendelman Papers are grouped by subject and arranged chronologically where possible.

 Related Materials